idamantium/uncommonplaces-jekyll/_projects/jcvj.md

 ---

 <img src="{{ site.baseurl }}/images//2013/01/logoA_600x245_12.png" alt="logoA_600x245_1" width="750" height="306" class="alignnone size-full wp-image-2863" />
-Jean-Claude Van Jam was a 48 hour event that brought together game designers, artist and programers to create games inspired by Jean-Claude Van Damme's expansive filmography.
+Jean-Claude Van Jam was a 48-hour event that brought together game designers, artist and programers to create games inspired by Jean-Claude Van Damme's expansive filmography.

 Teams were assigned a JCVD movie at random to use as inspiration.
 The 9 teams created everything from custom physical interfaces to a dating simulation.
 Judges included Kaita Takahashi, Greg Trefry, <a href="http://ericzimmerman.wordpress.com/2012/08/20/judging-the-jean-claude-van-jam/" target="_blank">Eric Zimmerman</a> and Kaho Abe.
 The jam was generously hosted by the <a href="http://eyebeam.org/" target="_blank">Eye Beam Art and Technology Center</a>.